Where to Stay in Osaka & The Best Osaka Hotels

 Well, the answer actually depends on your itinerary and how you imagine your Osaka vacation to be.

 - Namba – Namba and its immediate surrounding areas Dotonbori, Shinsaibashi and Nippombashi, are the best areas to stay in Osaka if your itinerary mainly revolves around Osaka’s Dotonbori Area, Nara and Kyoto.
 If your itinerary is mostly into food trip, shopping and nightlife, then Namba is the place to be.
-Namba is highly convenient from Kansai Airport which is just a direct ~40-minute train ride away via Nankai Airport Express Rapit train.
 I personally prefer to stay in Namba and its immediate surrounding areas since I go to Osaka primarily for food and shopping.

-- Umeda – Being Osaka’s main business district, Umeda is the most well-connected major transportation hub in Osaka, making it an excellent central base to stay in Osaka and for day trips to the rest of Kansai region.
-If Namba will require you some train/subway transfers to get to most major sights in the Kansai region, Umeda provides unmatched direct train/subway access to major sites in Kansai from Kyoto, Nara, Kobe up to Himeji.
-Shin-Osaka Station, where the shinkansen bullet train stop is located in Osaka, is likewise very close to Umeda and is just 6-minute train ride away from Umeda’s Osaka Station.
-Though Namba is more bustling at night, Umeda is the best place to stay if you plan to do a lot of day trips to other cities in Kansai region or if you want to be very close to Shin-Osaka shinkansen bullet train station.
+- Umeda – Although Namba is livelier, Umeda is the most well-connected major transportation hub in Osaka.
+If Namba will require you some train/subway transfers to get to most major sights in the Kansai region, Umeda provides direct train/subway access to major sites in Kansai from Kyoto, Nara, Kobe up to Himeji.
+Shin-Osaka Station, where the shinkansen bullet train stop is located, is just one station away from Umeda’s Osaka Station perfect for those with JR Pass.

 4 Best Places to Stay in Osaka